dipindashoff/Landing-Club-Case-Study/README.md

 - Loans for the purpose of Small Business have high chances of defaulting.
 - Grade "F" and "G" have very high chances of defaulting with sub grade "F5" having the highest default ratio.
 - People with less than 1 year of employment and 10+ years of employment both have high chances for defaulting.
 - People who own houses have the lowest default rate.
-Borrow

-## Contributors:
-- Dipin Narayanan
-- Jishnu Krishnan
+Borrowers in Rental homes and those with mortgages have higher chances of not paying their loans.
+- Borrowers from the state of 'NE' have the highest default rate.
+States, 'NV', 'SD', 'AK' and 'FL' also have high default rates.